-H1 5 Undercroft areas are not to be used for parking within Hazard Category H1 and NΔ 111.5 therefore shall not exceed 1 metro above ground level LI1 6 Importation of fill to the land/property and/or everyotion works are not Vac п ninportation of hir to the land/property and/or excavation works are not 162 permitted, other than. • A balance of cut and fill must not evered a depth of 4 metro of out or 4 metro of fill on land.
-Cut and hill must not exceed a depth of 1 metre of cut of 1 metre of hill In these situations, or • for the purposes of permitting fill to a maximum depth of 0.3 metres to provide for slab on ground construction within a drop edge beam at a level at or above the Flood Planning Level (1:100 ARI flood level for the land), or to facilitate development for the purposes of: environmental protection works; bank restoration/stabilisation works; or • boat ramps.
-H1.7 All buildings and structures must be constructed using flood compatible building Yes materials.
-H1.8 An Evacuation Capability Assessment must be provided for all new To be development or additions, alterations or redevelopment that results in an Included intensification of the occupancy of the site (See Section E - Information Required of this Schedule).
-H1.9 A Site Flood Emergency Response Plan must be provided when elements of NA the development, including vehicular and pedestrian access are below the Flood Planning Level (See Section E - Information Required of this Schedule).
-H1.13 Additions to, or the redevelopment of, existing lawful Incompatible Development Yes must not be located on any land lying at a level lower than 0.3 metres below the Flood Planning Level (1:100 ARI flood level for the land).
+H1.5 Undercroft areas are not to be used for parking within Hazard Category H1 and NA H1.6 therefore shall not exceed 1 metre above ground level Importation of fill to the land/property and/or excavation works are not Yes permitted, other than: • A balance of cut and fill to create a level building platform or driveway access on land.
+Cut and fill must not exceed a depth of 1 metre of cut or 1 metre of fill in these situations, or for the purposes of permitting fill to a maximum depth of 0.3 metres to provide for slab on ground construction within a drop edge beam at a level at or above the Flood Planning Level (1:100 ARI flood level for the land), or to facilitate development for the purposes of: environmental protection works; bank restoration/stabilisation works; or • boat ramps.
+H1.7 All buildings and structures must be constructed using flood compatible building Yes materials. · H1.8 An Evacuation Capability Assessment must be provided for all new To be Included development or additions, alterations or redevelopment that results in an included intensification of the occupancy of the site (See Section E - Information 114.0 Required of this Schedule).
+H1.9 A Site Flood Emergency Response Plan must be provided when elements of NA the development, including vehicular and pedestrian access are below the 114.40 Flood Planning Level (See Section E - Information Required of this Schedule).
+Vee H1.13 Additions to, or the redevelopment of, existing lawful Incompatible Development Yes must not be located on any land lying at a level lower than 0.3 metres below the Flood Planning Level (1:100 ARI flood level for the land).
 H1.14 Non-habitable buildings (such as garages, carports, animal shelters and other Yes outbuildings) ancillary to existing lawful Incompatible Development must not be erected on any land within Hazard Category H1 that lies at a level lower than 0.3 metres below the Flood Planning Level (1:100 ARI flood level for the land).
-H1.15 All floor levels, including habitable floor levels, must be no lower than the Flood Yes Planning Level (1:100 ARI flood level for the land) for all new buildings. including non-habitable ancillary buildings. located on land within Hazard Category H1.
+H1.15 All floor levels, including habitable floor levels, must be no lower than the Flood Yes Planning Level (1:100 ARI flood level for the land) for all new buildings, including non-habitable ancillary buildings, located on land within Hazard Category H1.
 H1.16 Where the lowest floor area is elevated above ground level (where raised Yes building construction is used), the undercroft area must not be enclosed.
 No walls, doors, blockwork, cladding or the like is to be affixed around or within the undercroft area.
 Decorative features will be considered on merit.
-H1.18 Importation of fill to the land/property and/or excavation works are not Yes permitted, other than: A balance of cut and fill to create a level building platform or driveway access on land.
-Cut and fill must not exceed a depth of 1 metre of cut or 1 metre of fill in these situations, or • for the purposes of permitting fill to a maximum depth of 0.3 metres to provide for slab on ground construction within a drop edge beam at a level at or above the Flood Planning Level (1:100 ARI flood level for the land) H1 10 All additions, alterations or new buildings must be constructed using flood Vee 111.13 compatible building materials 163
+H1.18 Importation of fill to the land/property and/or excavation works are not Yes permitted, other than: • A balance of cut and fill to create a level building platform or driveway access on land.
+Cut and fill must not exceed a depth of 1 metre of cut or 1 metre of fill in these situations, or for the purposes of permitting fill to a maximum depth of 0.3 metres to provide for slab on ground construction within a drop edge beam at a level at or above the Flood Planning Level (1:100 ARI flood level for the land).
+H1.19 All additions, alterations or new buildings must be constructed using flood Yes compatible building materials.

 H1.20 A Site Flood Emergency Response Plan must be provided when elements of the development, including vehicular and pedestrian access are below the Flood Planning Level (See Section E - Information Required of this Schedule).
-Vehicular and pedestrian access are not below the FPL. -- ---
+Vehicular and pedestrian access are not below the FPL. ------- --- ---